seifRashid/Kieps-skies/module-1/notes/day-3-js.md

-# The Remarkable Journey of JavaScript: From Humble Beginnings to a Global Programming Language
+# The Remarkable Journey of JavaScript:

-## The Birth of the Web and the Need for Interactivity

 In the early days of the internet, websites were nothing more than static pages of text and images.
 Imagine a world where web pages were like digital brochures - information was displayed, but users couldn't interact with them.
 Every time a user wanted to do something as simple as validate a form or show a dynamic response, the entire page had to reload.
 This was the internet of the early 1990s.